Software-Defined Vehicles

 3. Embedded OS

-The core of the Software-Defined Vehicle, the embedded OS manages everything from sandboxing to general operations.
+The core of the Software-Defined Vehicle, the embedded OS manages everything from sandboxing critical functions to facilitating general operations.
 These are typically built on microkernel architecture, allowing software capabilities and functionality to be added or removed modularly.

 4. Hardware

 The hardware layer includes the engine control unit and the chip on which the embedded operating system is installed.
-All other physical components of the vehicle also fall under this category.
+All other physical components of the vehicle also fall under this category, including cameras and other vehicle sensors.

 Currently, the most significant obstacle facing Software-Defined Vehicles is that many automotive manufacturers still tightly couple software to hardware.
 Moving forward, manufacturers will need to adopt more agile, modular development practices and develop applications and ecosystems that operate independently of hardware.
+More virtualization is likely to be employed to maintain separation between functions and underlying hardware.
 This will have the added benefit of improved performance, as manufacturers can focus on the best hardware possible without worrying about compatibility.

 Software-Defined Vehicles vs. Connected Vehicles